tarhynivanys/WeatherApp/README.md

 For forecast you need firstly choose city, than tap refresh button, than tap weather button After that ypu will be able to see forecast for 5 days divided by 3 hour

+not every city was added to openweathermap, so sometimes, when you click on city, that you never heard of, app will probably crash (trying to fix nov)

 ### Prerequisites

 Android Studio